 VR hardware sales are a moving target, especially in early-stage oscillations of excitement and doubt.
 We recently went through the exercise of pinpointing Oculus Go’s 2018 sales, a key barometer for VR’s momentum.
 And of course, tracking and market sizing are ongoing.

-Adding to the discussion are the latest hardware figures from the venerable Superdata (now owned by Nielsen).
+Adding to the discussion are the latest hardware figures from Superdata (now owned by Nielsen).
 And it’s good news for VR proponents.
 After lots of industry rhetoric about negative VR sales growth in ’18, the firm reports 30 percent year-over-year revenue growth.

 Included in the announcement were also telling Q4 unit sales figures.
 PSVR led the pack (similar to IDC’s figures) with 700,000 units, followed by Oculus Go with 550,000 units, HTC Vive with 160,000 units and Oculus Rift with 130,000 units.
 Keep in mind this was the holiday quarter.